reactioncommerce/reaction/packages/reaction-core/docs/analyticsEvents.md

 <a href="{{pathForSEO 'product' 'handle'}}" data-event-category="grid" data-event-action="product-click" data-event-label="Grid product click" data-event-value="{{_id}}">
 ```

-Send event tracking to GA by adding the following data attribute to any anchor in Reaction:
+Send event tracking to Google Analytics by adding the following data attribute to any anchor in Reaction:

 * data-event-category
 * data-event-action